Gallagher, Price help Canadiens win fourth straight

+DETROIT -- The Montreal Canadiens are feeling really good about themselves these days.

-DETROIT -- Right winger Brendan Gallagher had two goals and an assist to lead the Montreal Canadiens to a 6-3 victory over the Detroit Red Wings on Thursday night at Little Caesars Arena.
+Right winger Brendan Gallagher had two goals and an assist to lead Montreal to a 6-3 victory over the Detroit Red Wings on Thursday night at Little Caesars Arena.

 The Canadiens scored three goals in the second period to take a 4-2 lead.